tjsturos/qtools-bootstrap/README.md

 5. Set up a cron job for the current user to check for updates every 10 minutes.
 6. Perform necessary configurations and start the bootstrap client service.

-This process works correctly even when run with sudo, ensuring all files are placed in the correct user's home directory and the cron job is set up for the appropriate user.
+This process will prompt for sudo privileges when needed, ensuring all files are placed in the correct user's home directory and the cron job is set up for the appropriate user.

 ## Manual Setup